+- Mr. Boersig served as a member of the Management Board of Deutsche Bank AG, Frankfurt am Main from 2001 to 2006. - Mr. Farr was additionally elected as President of Emerson on November 1, 2005. - Mr. Galvin was appointed Vice Chairman of the Company in October 2009.
+He previously served as Senior Executive Vice President from October 2004 to October 2009.
+He has been Chief Financial Officer of the Company since 1993. - Ms. Green served as the President of Arrow Asia Pacific from 2004 to 2006.

+Director of Bank of America Corporation and Merrill Lynch & Company, Inc.
-- Sir Robert Horton retired as Chairman of Railtrack Group PLC in July, 1999.
-He was named Deputy Chairman of Chubb plc in September, 2002 and Chairman in December, 2002 (both are non-executive positions), and served as Chairman of Chubb plc, which was acquired by United Technologies Corp., until November, 2003.
-He was appointed Chairman of The Sporting Exchange, Ltd. in March, 2004 and Executive Chairman in November, 2005.
-He resigned from The Sporting Exchange in January, 2006. - Mr. Loucks also served as Chief Executive Officer of Segway LLC from January, 2003 to November, 2003 and is the retired Chairman and Chief Executive Officer of Baxter International, Inc. - Mr. Farr was additionally elected as President of Emerson on November 1, 2005. - Ms. Green served as the President of Arrow Asia Pacific from 2004 to 2006 and the Head of Worldwide Marketing at Arrow Electronics, Inc. from 2002 to 2004. - Mr. Menzer served as Executive Vice President of Wal-Mart Stores, Inc. and President and Chief Executive Officer of Wal-Mart International from 1999 to 2005, as Vice Chairman of Wal-Mart Stores, Inc. from September, 2005 until his retirement in March, 2008, and as Chief Administrative Officer of Wal-Mart Stores, Inc. from March, 2007 until his retirement in March, 2008.

-Prior to becoming Chairman and Chief Executive Officer of AT&T Inc. in June, 2007, Mr. Stephenson served as Chief Operating Officer of AT&T Inc. from November, 2005 to June, 2007, as Chief Operating Officer of SBC Communications Inc. from April, 2004 to November, 2005 and as Senior Executive Vice President and Chief Financial Officer of SBC from August, 2001 to April, 2004.
+- Sir Robert Horton was appointed Chairman of The Sporting Exchange, Ltd. in March, 2004 and Executive Chairman in November, 2005.
+He resigned from The Sporting Exchange in January, 2006. - Mr. Menzer served as Executive Vice President of Wal-Mart Stores, Inc. and President and Chief Executive Officer of Wal-Mart International from 1999 to 2005, as Vice Chairman of Wal-Mart Stores, Inc. from September, 2005 until his retirement in March, 2008, and as Chief Administrative Officer of Wal-Mart Stores, Inc. from March, 2007 until his retirement in March, 2008.
+Mr. Menzer became Chief Executive Officer of Michaels Stores, Inc. in April, 2009. - Prior to becoming Chairman, Chief Executive Officer and President of AT&T Inc. in June, 2007, Mr. Stephenson served as Chief Operating Officer of AT&T Inc. from November, 2005 to June, 2007, and as Chief Operating Officer of SBC Communications Inc. from April, 2004 to November, 2005.
 SBC Communications Inc. acquired AT&T Corp. in November, 2005.

-STOCK OWNERSHIP OF DIRECTORS AND EXECUTIVE OFFICERS
+Stock Ownership of Directors and Executive Officers

-The following table shows the number of shares of the Company's common stock that are beneficially owned by the Directors, by each of the named executive officers in the Summary Compensation Table, and by all Directors and executive officers as a group as of September 30, 2008.
+The following table shows the number of shares of the Company's common stock that are beneficially owned by the Directors, by each of the named executive officers in the Summary Compensation Table, and by all Directors and executive officers as a group as of September 30, 2009.
 No person reflected in the table owns more than 0.5% of the outstanding shares of Emerson common stock.
-To the Company's knowledge, no person or group beneficially owns more than 5% of the Company's common stock.